 What Do I Need to Qualify for A Jumbo Loan?

 Because jumbo loans are viewed as riskier than loans that can be regulated by Fannie Mae & Freddie Mac, you’ll need to meet the following requirements:

 A high credit score – Normal jumbo loan programs have minimum credit score requirements that are above Fannie Mae and Freddie Mac guidelines (think 680+).

 A large down payment – Normal jumbo loan programs have minimum down payment requirements that are much larger than conforming loan programs.

 A lower DTI (debt-to-income ratio) – Normal jumbo loan programs have DTI guidelines that are lower than conventional mortgages (think 36% DTI).

 More Verified Asset Reserves – Normal jumbo guidelines require greater asset reserves than conforming loan programs (think 12-24 month reserves).

 Ready to Mortgage Smartly™?

-At RHMC, we’re dedicated to helping our customers with their mortgage needs.
+We’re dedicated to helping our customers with their mortgage needs.
 If a jumbo loan is what you need to complete your home buying experience, let our team guide you through the process.
 We’re here to provide you with the best rates and overall great service.

 Complete your quote request today to get started.